 Don’t Make Goodbyes a Big Deal

-I don’t agree with everything that Cesar Millan says or writes, by any stretch, but I do see wisdom in his observation that we anthropomorphize way too much.
 Dogs are dogs, not humans in fursuits.
-Sure, what does it hurt to bake your dog a carob-and-oatmeal birthday cake, or dress her up for Halloween?
+Sure, what does it hurt to bake your dog a carob-and-oatmeal birthday cake, or dress them up for Halloween?
 (Though there are a few Dachshunds I know who would argue, if they could, that those hot-dog costumes officially cross the line.)
 In fact, many of the rituals we share with our fellow two-leggers aren’t appropriate for dogs.

 Know and Accept Your Dog